BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

 The specifics of this risk modeling exercise aren’t important, except as a tool to help you arrive at your desired goal: more secure digital assets.
 If something doesn’t work for you, transform it, adjust it, or remove it.
 Just be aware of your goal and of that you’re trying to get there by taking emotions out of your decision making and by examining extensive lists of possible problems and solutions as a reference.

+[^nodenote]: A graph is made up of nodes (which are points or vertexes) and edges (which are links or lines).
+The nodes in your graph shouldn't be confused with Bitcoin nodes.
+They're just places where you keep your cryptocurrency or other digital assets.

 [^ourlikely]: This is the set of terms we use in our examples.

 [^ciaLikely]: These are the ["Words of Estimative Probability"](https://www.cia.gov/library/center-for-the-study-of-intelligence/csi-publications/books-and-monographs/sherman-kent-and-the-board-of-national-estimates-collected-essays/6words.html).
 We don't use them because none of the risk-modeling odds are likely to be anywhere close to "even"; the vulnerabilities should all be much lower likely events.
 But, if these call out to you, definitely use them.

+[^spreadsheet]: Some users of this risk modeling system have preferred to lay everything out in a spreadsheet, and then use that to create a graph (or to otherwise identify the risk).
+That's certainly a fine alternative if you have the spreadsheet expertise.